 When navigating daily life, we regularly come across a variety of situations in which we could end up injured due to someone else’s negligence. the following are some of the most common causes of personal injuries in Maryland:

 Whether you’re driving to your home, to work, to a friend’s house, or to any other destination, there’s always a chance that you could end up in a serious car accident in Maryland.
-This can happen because of the reckless actions of another driver, poorly maintained roads, defective auto parts, and many other factors that come about due to negligence on the part of someone else, it is important to get a Maryland car accident attorney on your side.
+If you were injured due to the reckless actions of another driver, poorly maintained roads, defective auto parts, or another factor that come about due to negligence on the part of someone else, it is important to get a Maryland car accident attorney on your side.

 We travel to many places throughout our day, both public and private; if any of these locations feature unsafe conditions, we could quickly wind up injured.
 In this case, you would likely want to file a premises liability claim to seek compensation from the owner of the property, especially if your injury could have been easily prevented.

 When we go to our doctor’s office or local hospital for treatment, we expect to leave in better condition than we arrived in.
-Unfortunately, this is not always the case; medical malpractice is a danger to people everywhere, and one that can result in serious injuries.
+Unfortunately, this is not always the case; medical malpractice is a danger to people everywhere – one that can result in serious injuries.
 If you have been hurt by a doctor, surgeon, or other health care provider, be sure to get a second opinion from someone more trustworthy to help establish your claim.

 Free Consultations Available with an Experienced Maryland Personal Injury Attorney

 If you or someone you love has been hurt due to the actions (or inaction) of someone else, know that you don’t have to seek justice alone.
-Our experienced Maryland personal injury lawyer at Rice, Murtha & Psoras are available to review your case, discuss your options, and fight for just compensation on your behalf.
-To schedule a free and private consultation, visit us online or call (410) 694-7291 today.
+Our experienced Baltimore personal injury lawyer at Rice, Murtha & Psoras are available to review your case, discuss your options, and fight for just compensation on your behalf.
+To schedule a free and private consultation, call (410) 694-7291 today.